 Every glute exercise you use will target all of the muscles.
 However, it is possible to place extra emphasis on one over the other.

 Listen, there are a ton of exercises out there that will hit your glute muscles.
-The ones below though are my favorites.
+Here are the best gluteus maximus exercises and great gluteus minimus exercises.
+However, the exercises below are the ones I use most often for weak glutes.

 Though you can easily vary the load or tension on the exercises (bands, dumbbells, etc), you can also use them with different repetition variations (pause reps, 1.5 reps).